withObsrvr/flowctl/docs/building-components.md

 # Building Components for flowctl

-This guide covers building custom sources, processors, and sinks using the flowctl-sdk.
+This guide covers building custom sources, processors, and sinks using the flowctl SDKs.

 If you are specifically building **processors**, read this first: